 The evolution of honeybees has taken place over many millions of years in tree hollows with a respectable thermal insulation of the surrounding wood.
 It is to be expected that they have adjusted perfectly to this climate inside the tree cavities, which is much influenced by the thermal insulation.
 Only in modern beekeeping did they have to forgo the advantages of such thermal insulation.
 With the lack of thermal insulation itself, the honeybee gets along surprisingly well, which is mainly because its honeycomb structure has excellent thermal insulation.
 This leads to the assumption that the lack of thermal insulation only means an increased energy expenditure for the bees.
 This is a mistake: The lack of external thermal insulation also leads to a change in moisture in the beehive.
 In a tree cavity with massive wooden walls with an average thickness of well over 30 cm, the dew point is deep in the wood of the side walls.
 With hives made of only a thin layer of wood and without more external insulation, the air humidity in honeycomb construction increases.
-This in turn leads to an increased risk of mould in the hive and to a watering down of the honey with an increased risk of fermentation.
+This in turn leads to an increased risk of mould in the hive.

 Using established calculation methods of building physics, areas of potential condensation can be determined in house construction.
 The same calculations can also be made for hives.
 Of course, these calculations cannot exactly predict the air humidity or the amount of condensation.
 There are simply too many variables for this.
 However, the influence of each factor can be seen very well from these calculations.
 Thus, the following calculation shows the influence of the external thermal insulation, or the thickness of the hive wall, on the moisture in honeycomb construction.